Tired of contractors and looking for a better way to crank out videos? Hopefully this helps…

 How to get a big discount on your first month of Video Husky

-If you want to get $100 off your first month with them, just go here.
+If you want to get $100 off your first month with them, just go here to take a short quiz and mention this video.
 I don’t know of anywhere else where they’re offering this sort of discount, for reals.
 Full disclosure, I am an affiliate.
-I still use their service every single month, and I love working with them.
+Two years later I still use their service every single month, and I love working with them.

 Oh, and also, if you’re wondering why there’s a little bit of a scenery change up at the end of the video up top, it’s because the first clip I shot, the audio actually cut out.
 User error.
 The audio cut out, but I’m not worried about it, because I’m just going to get all these clips, send them to Video Husky, and say, “Hey, can you turn this into an awesome video?” 😀